Solid Waste & Recycling Division

 The Solid Waste Division is housed within the Public Works Department.
 The division provides solid waste and recycling pick-up for our residential customers.
 The Solid Waste Division collects residential garbage weekly from 90-gallon rollout containers called "Pelicans."
 Recycling roll carts are available for our curbside customers.
 The city is divided into four collection zones.
 All household garbage, recycling, yard waste and bulky junk are picked up on the same day each week.

-NOTE: Pelican roll-out containers must be placed at curbside by 6:00 a.m. on your collection day.
-Then, pelicans must be removed from curbside by 11:00 p.m. on your service day.
+Pelican roll-out containers must be placed at curbside by 6:00 a.m. on your collection day.
+Then, pelicans must be removed from curbside by 11:00 p.m. on your service day to avoid citation.
+It is a violation under city code to leave containers curbside after collection day.
 Collections occur Monday through Thursday in four zones, beginning on the southern end of the city.
 Click here for a map of the Monday-through-Thursday collection zones to learn which zone is yours.

 - Red = Monday (Zone 1)